tcarr-icloud/spring-keycloak/README.md

 ## Configuration

 Configuring requires that a Datasource and Keycloak are both already configured.

 The datasource and Keycloak details can be configured in `application.properties` or `application.yml`.
 Environment variable overrides are also supported.

 The examples are using PostgreSQL as the database, but you can change it to any other supported database by updating the datasource URL, username, and password.
 Postgresql is running locally on port 5432.

 The Keycloak server is assumed to be running locally on port 9090 with a realm named `demo`.
 The .well-known/openid-configuration endpoint is also assumed to be running on port 9090.
 This will provide the necessary information for the application to communicate with Keycloak.

 #### demo .well-known/openid-configuration

 ```
 Paste into browser:
 http://localhost:9090/realms/demo/.well-known/openid-configuration
 ```

 #### demo environment variables

 ```
-SPRING_APPLICATION_NAME=spring-keycloak;SPRING_DATASOURCE_JPA_HIBERNATE_DDL-AUTO=update;SPRING_DATASOURCE_URL=jdbc:postgresql://localhost:5432/spring-keycloak;SPRING_DATASOURCE_USERNAME=postgres;SPRING_DATASOURCE_PASSWORD=password;SPRING_SECURITY_OAUTH2_RESOURCESERVER_JWT_ISSUER-URI=http://localhost:9090/realms/demo;SPRING_SECURITY_OAUTH2_RESOURCESERVER_JWT_JWK-SET-URI=http://localhost:9090/realms/demo/protocol/openid-connect/certs;KEYCLOAK_REALM=demo;KEYCLOAK_AUTH-SERVER-URL=http://localhost:9090;KEYCLOAK_REALM=demo;CORS_ALLOWED-ORIGINS=http://localhost:4200;
+SPRING_APPLICATION_NAME=spring-keycloak;SPRING_JPA_SHOW-SQL=true;SPRING_JPA_GENERATE-DDL=true;SPRING_JPA_HIBERNATE_DDL-AUTO=update;SPRING_DATASOURCE_URL=jdbc:postgresql://localhost:5432/spring-keycloak;SPRING_DATASOURCE_USERNAME=postgres;SPRING_DATASOURCE_PASSWORD=password;SPRING_SECURITY_OAUTH2_RESOURCESERVER_JWT_ISSUER-URI=http://localhost:9090/realms/demo;SPRING_SECURITY_OAUTH2_RESOURCESERVER_JWT_JWK-SET-URI=http://localhost:9090/realms/demo/protocol/openid-connect/certs;KEYCLOAK_REALM=demo;KEYCLOAK_AUTH-SERVER-URL=http://localhost:9090;KEYCLOAK_REALM=demo;CORS_ALLOWED-ORIGINS=http://localhost:4200;
 ```

 #### Environment Variables

 ```
 SPRING_APPLICATION_NAME=
-SPRING_DATASOURCE_JPA_HIBERNATE_DDL-AUTO=
+SPRING_JPA_SHOW-SQL=
+SPRING_JPA_GENERATE-DDL=
+SPRING_JPA_HIBERNATE_DDL-AUTO=
 SPRING_DATASOURCE_URL=
 SPRING_DATASOURCE_USERNAME=
 SPRING_DATASOURCE_PASSWORD=